-For this control panel we will not put the 1-2-3-4 player buttons on the panel, but on the front of the machine.
-Our arcade has actual coin door with coin mechanism which is a feature that will remain..
+For this control panel, we will not put the 1-2-3-4 player buttons on the panel but on the front of the machine.
+Our arcade has an actual coin door with a coin mechanism which is a feature that will remain.

-To help with design, we decided to use a graphics software with layers; using appropriately sized layout taken from Slagcoin and specs sheets.
+To help with the arcade control panel build design, we decided to use graphics software with layers; using an appropriately sized layout taken from Slagcoin and specs sheets.
 CAD software could also have been useful.

-Using a graphics software to tweak the layout will have a supplemental advantage in that when we design graphics to put on the same panel – custom control-panel-overlay as seen at GameOnGrafix – we will already have the buttons placement for reference…
+Using graphics software to tweak the layout will have a supplemental advantage in that when we design graphics to put on the same panel – custom control-panel-overlay as seen at GameOnGrafix – we will already have the placement of the buttons for reference…

 3.1- Design for the actual cabinet

-First thing to do was to measure the current arcade panel, and put it on our layout for reference.
+The first thing for Designing Your Arcade Panel Layout measure the current arcade panel and put it on our layout for reference.
 We also added a general idea of what the new panel should look like.
 It was decided to have a rounded front and overshoot the sides of the cabinet.
 The general shape changed a few times.

 3.1.1- Factors to consider in placement